Find Nursing Colleges

 11 Yearly Graduations

 Seattle University is the 2nd most popular school in the nation for students seeking a doctor's degree in psychiatric/mental health nursing.
 Each year, around 7,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $48,510 per year, while in-state graduate students, on average, pay $13,770 per year.
-For the 2020-2021 academic year, 11 doctor's degrees were handed out to psychiatric/mental health nursing majors at Seattle U. About 64% of this group were women, and 45% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $53,235 per year, while in-state graduate students, on average, pay $15,012 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in psychiatric/mental health nursing from Seattle U. Around 31% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #3